MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 You can skip this step if your model has only one color.

-To visualize the concept of UV unwrapping, imagine cutting out every surface of a 3D model and placing those surfaces flat on a piece of paper.
-The U and V dimensions represent the vertical and horizontal axes of the piece of paper in the same way that X, Y, and Z represent the three-dimensional axes of a 3D model.
+To visualize the concept of UV unwrapping, imagine cutting out every surface of a 3D object and placing those surfaces flat on a piece of paper.
+The U and V dimensions represent the vertical and horizontal axes of the piece of paper in the same way that X, Y, and Z represent the three-dimensional axes of a 3D object.
 Unwrapping the UVs enables you to paint the flattened pieces with the material colors of the model.
 This painted paper is called a *texture*, and it's later wrapped back on top of the model, giving it the illusion of being made from different-colored pieces when it's actually one item with a colorful texture wrapped around it.
 This process is called *texture baking*, which is covered later in this tutorial.

 1. Select the model, hover over the main menu, press the **Tab** key to enter **Edit Mode**, press **a** to select all, and then on the **UV** menu, select **Smart UV Project**.